jhsheets/ha-keycloak-openshift/22.0.4_dns_ping/README.md

 > oc create -f .\mssql_restrictedfsgroupscc.yaml
 > oc adm policy add-scc-to-group restrictedfsgroup system:serviceaccounts:ha-keycloak
 > ```
-> Note: you only have to run the above command once per OpenShift installation.
+> Note: if you see any *AlreadyExists* errors, you can safely ignore them.
-> Running it multiple times if fine, it will just display an 'error' that this
+> Some of these settings only need to be created once per OpenShift setup, but it doesn't
-> already exists.
+> hurt to try to recreate them.

 Setup containers
 > ```